An old friend from long ago asked me today if I was alone in the world now?

 There’s an expression in grief circles “Grief will get you a new address book.”
 That has certainly been true in my case.

 It’s true that very few of the new neighbors we thought were budding friendships (many also older and without profound loss yet) rallied, and certainly don’t “get it”.
-Six years out and I’ve found I’m happier avoiding these folks.
+Six years out and I’ve found I’m happier avoiding these folks and staying out of the neighborhood gatherings.
 They aren’t my “peeps” and likely would not have been if Pat was still living.

 I AM the lucky one!
 I am not alone in the world.
 The glass is 1/2 full.
 We just have to adjust our view.
 Isn’t that the key to a good life, always?
 Smiles.